ON THIS PAGE: You will learn about the different types of treatments doctors use for women with vaginal cancer. Use the menu to see other pages.

 If the rectum or part of the colon is removed, a woman with vaginal cancer many need to have a colostomy.
 This is a surgical opening, or stoma, through which the colon is connected to the abdominal surface to provide a pathway for waste to exit the body.
 The waste is collected in a pouch worn by the patient.
 Learn more about colostomies.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence